magomimmo/modern-cljs/doc/tutorial-02.md

 ## CLJS source recompilaton

-If we want to approach the Bret Victor Immediate Feeback Principle, we should be able to recompile any CLJS source code as soon as we modify and save one of them.
+If we want to approach the Bret Victor's Immediate Feeback Principle, we should be able to recompile any CLJS source code as soon as we modify and save one of them.

 `watch` task is another of the large number of the predefined tasks already included with `boot`.